Sequential Change Detection with Differential Privacy: Introduction

 The study of sequential change detection can be traced back to the early work of Page \cite{page-biometrica-1954} and has been studied extensively for several decades.
 Most works address the detection problem under the assumption of independent observations, particularly when new methods and theories are first introduced, but significant progress has also been made in extending these methods and theories to more complicated data models; see \cite{detectAbruptChange93,poor-hadj-QCD-book-2008,Siegmund1985,tartakovsky2014sequential,tartakovsky2019sequential,veeravalli2013quickest, tutorial_jsait} for thorough reviews in this field.

-The first optimality result for sequential change detection appears in \cite{Shiryaev1963}, with a focus on detecting a change in the drift of a Brownian motion.
+The first optimality result for sequential change detection appears in \cite{Shiryaev1963}, which focuses on detecting a change in the drift of a Brownian motion.
 It was studied under a Bayesian framework, where the changepoint was modeled as an independent, exponentially distributed random variable.
 In contrast, the non‑Bayesian (minimax) setting considers the changepoint to be deterministic but unknown.
 Under the minimax setting, the CUSUM procedure is arguably the most widely adopted change detection algorithm for the classical setup of detecting a change from a known distribution to a known alternative \cite{page-biometrica-1954}.
 The CUSUM procedure was first proved to be asymptotically optimum in \cite{Lorden1971} when observations are i.i.d.~before and after the change.
 Its exact optimality under the same data model was established in \cite{mous-astat-1986}.
 In addition to its strong optimality guarantees, the CUSUM statistic admits a recursive update, making it computationally efficient for sequential settings that require processing each new sample immediately.
-Although the problem of change detection when both pre-change and post-change distributions are known is fully studied in literature, these procedures do not consider the data privacy-preserving guarantees.
+Although the problem of change detection when both pre- and post-change distributions are known has been extensively studied in the literature, these procedures do not consider data privacy-preserving guarantees.